Whisky-App/whisky-book/src/game-support/va-11-hall-a.md

 {{#template ../templates/rating.md status=Platinum installs=Yes opens=Yes}}

 > [!NOTE]
-> This game has a 32-bit macOS port, but is not compatible with macOS 10.15 Catalina and up.
+> This game has a 32-bit macOS build, but it is not compatible with macOS 10.15 Catalina and up.

 ## Setup